-- OUsing the peak voltage adapter [A] is a more reliable way to determine the condition of the crankshaft sensor than crankshaft sensor internal resistance measurements. - Disconnect the crankshaft sensor lead connector (see Crankshaft Sensor Removal). - Set the hand tester [B] to the × DC 10 V range, and connect it peak voltage adapter.
+- OBe sure the battery is fully charged. - OUsing the peak voltage adapter [A] is a more reliable way to determine the condition of the crankshaft sensor than crankshaft sensor internal resistance measurements. - Disconnect the crankshaft sensor lead connector (see Crankshaft Sensor Removal). - Set the hand tester [B] to the × DC 10 V range, and connect it peak voltage adapter.

-Special Tools - Hand Tester: 57001-1394
+Special Tools - Hand Tester: 57001-1394 Peak Voltage Adapter: 57001-1415 Type: KEK-54-9-B Needle Adapter Set: 57001-1457

-Type: KEK-54-9-B